 Birds Nest Cookies

-If you’re looking for more Easter treats try my Bunny Sugar Cookies and Thumbprint Cookie Recipe!
+If you’re planning an Easter spread, pair these with my Bunny Sugar Cookies and Thumbprint Cookie Recipe!

 Pretzels, peanut butter, chocolate and chocolate eggs.

-Candy Eggs: I used candy-coated chocolate eggs (like Cadbury mini eggs), but jellybeans or malted eggs also have a fun variation.
+Candy Eggs: Mini chocolate eggs (like Cadbury eggs) are classic, but jellybeans or malted eggs also work.

 How to Make Bird’s Nest Cookies